dart-lang/language/working/2364 - primary constructors/feature-specification.md

 have chosen the more strictly checked type `Object?` instead, in order to avoid introducing run-time type checking implicitly.*

-The current scope of the formal parameter list and initializer list (if any) of the primary constructor in _D_ is the body scope of the class.
+The current scope of the formal parameter list of the primary constructor in _D_ is the body scope of the class.

 *We need to ensure that the meaning of default value expressions is well-defined, taking into account that a primary header constructor is